DahliaBloomstone/DahliaBloomstone.github.io/_posts/2021-01-20-final_react_class_vs_functional_components_and_more.markdown

 ---

-Functional Components: Used only for display purposes, can access props from function parameter, sort of like static components
+**Functional Components:** Used only for display purposes, can access props from function parameter, sort of like static components.
+The syntax is also different, a functional component is a Javascript function that returns JSX.
+It can be known as a stateless component, whereas Class Components are known as Stateful.
+These components simply return UI: they accept data, display them and render UI.

-For example, in my application, my "Footer" would be a functional component:
+For example, in my application, my "Footer" would be a functional component: You will notice there is no render method.

 ```
 import React from 'react';